LuisEGV/Blockchain/README.md

 # Understanding Blockchain
-This is the guide to learning the basic fundamentals of Blockchain development and understanding.
+This is the guide to learning the basic fundamentals of Blockchain development.

+This guide is devided into three main parts, "Blockchian Fundamentals", "Blockchain Development" and "Finance".
+Please feel free to add more content or add a short description.

 # Cryptography